miker704/Strife/patches.md

     - Fixed background colors of Find or Start conversation bar and Search bar in DmServerHeader NavBar.
     - Added users online status of the Dm Server Header nav bar for one to one dmserver chat rooms.
     - Readjusted the colors and background colors of hovering and selecting friend options on the homepage head nav bar.
+    - Added color brightness when selecting dmserver member list to be enabled
+    - Added the colors when selecting friends option in the dmServer navbar

 ### Other Changes